Cassoulet

 7 Add the garlic and cook for a further 5 minutes, add to the beans, then season with salt and pepper.

-9 Cover with breadcrumbs and put into a pre-heated oven set at 180c.
-Cook until the breadcrumbs are golden-brown for 30 minutes.
+9 Cover with breadcrumbs and put into a preheated oven set at 180°C and cook for about 30 minutes, until the breadcrumbs are golden brown.